Study comparative planetology online with expert planetary scientists.

 • Challenge published geological investigations and interpretations against your own observations and deductions.

-Choose the University of Aberdeen for flexible online planetary science courses
+Choose the University of Aberdeen for flexible online planetary sciences courses

 Fits around full-time work